3 Tonne Payload!

 IPAs decrease the paperwork burden and the tyranny of Insurance & Registration costs for your truly superior new vehicle.

-Other expensive hidden costs which other 6×6 provider’s designs can’t evade include excessive tyre-wear.
-This excessive ‘Scrubbing’ of rear tyres is due to the fact their Bogie-drive Suspension systems refuse to allow the axes to communicate with each other because there is no effective ‘Applied Loadshare’ between these rear 2 axles.
+i)- Excessive tyre-wear.
+This excessive “Tyre Scrubbing” as we have defined it, of the Bogie Rear-end’s four tyres is due to the fact other Bogie-drive systems don’t allow the axles to communicate with each other properly.
+This is because there is no effective ‘Applied Loadshare’ between their four wheels.

 ‘Loadshare’ is important, and for more than just redcuing costs from “Tyre-scrubbing”.
 It is primarily about vehicle safety to us.